abaloso/abaloso.github.io/cprg-218-assignment-3/README.md

 ## License
 Downloaded images are from a paid subscription with Envato Elements.
 All images are licensed appropriately under the terms outlined at [Envato License Terms](https://elements.envato.com/license-terms).

+Icons are provided by Font Awesome and used under the Font Awesome Free License, which allows for free use with attribution.

 All other work is original and created by Angelo Baloso.